yackermann/awesome-webauthn/README.md

  - [Anders Åberg .NET library for FIDO2](https://github.com/abergs/fido2-net-lib) - A working implementation library + demo for fido2 and WebAuthn using .NET
  - [Auth0 WebAuthn Demo](https://webauthn.me/) - Probably the best WebAuthn flow demo
  - [Google WebAuthn Demo](https://github.com/google/webauthndemo) - An example Java Relying Party implementation of the WebAuthn specification [https://webauthndemo.appspot.com](https://webauthndemo.appspot.com)
+ - [Yubico WebAuthn Demo](https://demo.yubico.com/webauthn) - Provides technical details of WebAuthn data flow and includes a playground to test a U2F/FIDO2 key as a second factor or passwordless key.

 ## Server Libs
  - [DUO: A WebAuthn Python module](https://github.com/duo-labs/py_webauthn) - PyWebAuthn is a Python module which can be used to handle WebAuthn registration and assertion.